One sales skill makes a huge difference, so you better ask for the business!

-Convirza tracks close rates and phone performance for companies throughout the United States and Canada.
+For almost 20 years, Convirza has been tracking calls, close rates, and phone performance for companies throughout the United States and Canada.
 Our call analytics feature an “ask for the business” call metric indicator to emphasize the power of this sales skill.

 As a marketer, your primary job is to generate leads.
-If you want those leads to convert into customers then get your sales team and employees to always ask for the business.
-This obvious phone skill is often underestimated.
+If you want those leads to convert into customers, then get your sales team and employees to always ask for the business.
+This significant phone skill is often underestimated.
 However, the results are without question lucrative.

 We have recorded and analyzed phone calls for more than 16 years.
 After collecting data from millions of phone calls, it is evident what generates more sales and increases revenue.
 Asking for the business or asking for the sale is one key to successful phone calls.
 This fundamental sales skill absolutely closes sales and brings in more money.

 Time and time again, our data prove that asking for the business can make a big difference in whether or not a caller converts.
 Depending on the business, winning the customer could be any number of actions including setting an appointment, booking a service, or selling a product.

 Conversation Analytics® services combine sophisticated speech recognition technology and thousands of proprietary algorithms to evaluate the content of phone calls.
 Our innovative software listens to the words and phrases spoken on the call and determines what happens during the call.
 The information is then organized these into metrics called ‘Indicators.’

 In fact, we call one of the more important indicators “ask for the business.”
 It is that essential to the success of phone calls.

 Several years ago, Convirza conducted a massive research study with the University of Nevada Las Vegas and Dixie State University.
 The study analyzed tens of thousands of phone calls to determine which components of a call actually generated sales.
 In other words, we wanted to pinpoint which things statistically impacted sales and conversions.